elihawk97/CTF_Mission_2/README.md

 * At certain points there will be a pop up box asking for a "secret code" (or something of that sort), input the information you found, if it doesn't work check spelling or maybe you're missing something.

 # Development
+### Development Process of the CTF

+#### Concept and Storyline
+The CTF was designed to provide participants with an engaging storyline, inspired by real-world espionage themes.
+The primary focus was to build a challenge that integrated multiple skills such as database exploitation, packet capture analysis, cryptographic decryption, and DNS querying.
+The storyline revolved around tracking down a Hamas operative using a combination of technical forensics and intelligence gathering, placing participants in the role of agents on a mission.

+The narrative helped tie the stages together cohesively.
+I spent time researching historical events to include realistic elements, such as referencing Darwish's predecessor and using coordinates in Islamabad, Pakistan as the final location.
+The challenge is designed to simulate a covert intelligence mission that requires skillful extraction of hidden data.

+### **How I Created My Spy-Themed Video**

+1. **Concept and Design**:
+   - I wanted to create a spy-themed video that had an intense, secretive feel, kind of like what you'd see in a Mossad or espionage setting.
+I decided to include a Star of David as the central symbol to represent Israel and build the theme around that with flickering effects and a high-tech vibe.

+2. **Image Creation**:
+   - I generated a custom spy-themed icon featuring a Star of David at the center.
+The design had a sleek, modern look with a green and red background to fit the intense, espionage atmosphere I was going for.
+I made sure it didn’t have any unsettling elements, keeping the focus on the spy theme.

+3. **Text Animation**:
+   - For the mission briefing part, I used Python's **MoviePy** library to create an effect where the text appeared slowly fading into the screen.
+I used a typewriter-style font (Courier-New) to add that extra spy feel, making the text unfold slowly, building suspense.

+4. **Background Music**:
+   - To enhance the overall atmosphere, I downloaded a digital, spy-themed track to play in the background.
+It had a suspenseful and high-tech sound that matched the visuals perfectly.

+5. **Video Assembly**:
+   - I combined the flickering Star of David image, the animated mission briefing text, and the background music in the final video.
+Using Python and MoviePy, I ensured everything was timed correctly and flowed seamlessly.

+---

+This process allowed me to create a cohesive spy-themed video, combining visuals, sound, and text to create a suspenseful, engaging presentation.

+#### Code and Implementation
+The project was built using Python and SQLite.
+Python was chosen due to its versatility and the availability of powerful libraries for network analysis, encryption, and database management.
+For packet analysis, I used **Scapy** to reconstruct data streams from PCAP files, and **SQLite** was used to simulate a vulnerable database that participants needed to query.

+The CTF also involved custom-built executables.
+One of the challenges was designing the **database executable**, which allowed users to enter SQL commands.
+I used Python’s **sqlite3** library to connect to the SQLite database and return queries based on user input.
+This aspect required careful planning to ensure that the hints provided in the video (for example, port numbers or email addresses) were meaningful but not too easy to guess.

+For network communications, the server-client architecture involved sending files over a socket connection.
+This stage required handling different types of data (like encrypted messages and audio files) over the wire and then analyzing these using packet capture tools like **Wireshark**.

+#### Challenges
+1. **Data Reconstruction from PCAP Files**:
+   One of the more technical challenges was reconstructing a TCP stream from a PCAP file.
+The packets were out of order, which required developing logic to piece them back together while accounting for sequence numbers.
+Using Scapy for packet inspection, I had to iterate over the packets and ensure data integrity while reassembling the file.

+2. **Encrypted Audio File Handling**:
+   Handling audio files over TCP was another challenge.
+Once captured, the audio file was XOR-encrypted, which added complexity to its reconstruction.
+Ensuring that participants received clear instructions to work through the spaces between characters when decrypting the message required thoughtful hint design.

+3. **DNS and Network Capture**:
+   A significant part of the challenge involved understanding how DNS servers operate and simulating DNS responses in a controlled environment.
+Integrating this aspect into the storyline (about fundraising via DNS queries) and ensuring the right level of difficulty required a deep understanding of DNS queries and packet inspection in Wireshark.

+4. **Time-Sensitive Execution**:
+   Timing was also a factor, especially with server interactions, where I had to make sure that errors were meaningful but subtle enough to push participants in the right direction without giving away too much.
+The server had to send data at specific intervals to ensure the agents (players) had multiple opportunities to capture the PCAP file.

+5. **Client-Server Communication**:
+   Building a client-server architecture that seamlessly handled errors, hints, and communications was difficult.
+I had to ensure that multiple rounds of communication could happen, especially when participants missed the file transfer in the first attempt.
+This required handling socket errors gracefully and providing meaningful feedback to participants.

+#### Technologies and Skills
+- **Programming Languages**: Python (main language), SQL (database queries)
+- **Python Libraries**:
+   - **sqlite3** for database interactions
+   - **Scapy** for packet capture and TCP stream reconstruction
+   - **socket** for server-client communication
+   - **os**, **sys** for system-level interactions
+   - **tkinter** for the GUI interface
+- **Skills Required**:
+   - SQL database exploitation
+   - Packet analysis using Wireshark
+   - Python scripting (including socket programming and packet reconstruction)
+   - Cryptographic decryption (symmetric XOR encryption)
+   - Network protocols (HTTP, TCP/IP, DNS)

+#### Files Involved
+- **[client.py](client.py)**: The Python script to connect to the server and retrieve the PCAP file, as well as code to extract TCP data from a PCAP file and reconstruct the original message.
+- **[server.py](server.py)**: The server-side script that sends encrypted files based on the player's input.
+- **[msg_encrypt.py](msg_encrypt.py)**: This file contains the logic to encrypt the message hidden in the audio using XOR encryption.
+- **[msg_decrypt.py](msg_decrypt.py)**: This file contains the logic to decrypt the message in the reconstructed audio using XOR encryption.
+- **audio_encoder.py**: Code to add in the encrypted message into the audio file.
+-**[dns_server2.py](dns_server2.py)**: Code to run the DNS server in the background of the agent's computer.
+-**[dns_client.py](dnsclient.py)**: Code to run query the DNS server in the background of the agent's computer so the packets will appear in their live wireshark capture.
+-**[http_server.py](http_server.py)**: Code to run the http server to send information about a website for the file capture the clients will recieve.
+-**[http_client.py](http_client.py)**: Code to connect to the server and receive the symmetric key from the http server which will show up in the wireshark capture.
+-**[rebuild_wav.py](rebuild_wav.py)**: File to rebuild the wav file sent over TCP in the wireshark capture.
+-**[movie.py](movie.py)**: File I used to create the intro video using the moveipy library.
+### Final Thoughts
+The development process required balancing technical difficulty and playability.
+One of the biggest challenges was ensuring the CTF was complex enough to challenge experienced players but still accessible to those with intermediate skills.
+Each stage had to provide enough guidance through hints without making the task trivial.
+Debugging the network communication and reconstructing audio files in Scapy was particularly challenging, but it also provided a rewarding experience when it worked seamlessly.

+The final product was built through iterative testing and refinement, especially with respect to making sure that packet captures were properly aligned with the server-client communications.

 # Solution:
 ## Stage 1